-- A. Distinguish From Naming A Charity As The Beneficiary.
-While the focus of this paper is primarily on naming a trust as the beneficiary of retirement plans, the discussion in this section regarding naming a charitable trust as beneficiary also applies, for the most part, to naming a charity directly as the beneficiary of retirement plans.
+A. Distinguish From Naming A Charity As The Beneficiary.

+There is a difference between naming a charity and naming a charitable trust as the beneficiary of a retirement plan.
 One difference would be the amount of the charitable deduction available to the deceased participant's estate at death.
-With a "split interest" charitable trust, such as a charitable remainder trust, the participant's estate is only entitled to a charitable deduction for the actuarially determined value of the charity's remainder interest in the trust (versus an estate tax charitable deduction for the full value of transfers made directly to qualified charities at death). - B. Distinguish Naming a Charitable Remainder Trust And Naming a QTIP Trust With Remainder To Charity As The Beneficiary.
-There are some differences in naming a QTIP Trust with remainder to charity and in naming a charitable remainder trust as the beneficiary of retirement plans. - 1.
-Marital Deduction Issue.
-If a QTIP Trust is named as the beneficiary, all of the special concerns discussed above regarding qualifying for the federal estate tax marital deduction apply,
+With a "split interest" charitable trust, such as a charitable remainder trust, the participant's estate is only entitled to a charitable deduction for the actuarially determined value of the charity's remainder interest in the trust (versus an estate tax charitable deduction for the full value of transfers made directly to qualified charities at death).

+B. Distinguish Naming A Charitable Remainder Trust And Naming A QTIP Trust With Remainder To Charity As The Beneficiary.

+There are some differences in naming a QTIP Trust with remainder to charity and in naming a charitable remainder trust as the beneficiary of retirement plans.

+1. Marital Deduction Issue.